 What am I looking forward to in the next Eurovision season?

 Every year there are many things to look forward to.
-But this time, perhaps more than ever, I am looking forward to seeing how Italy will host the show.
-I am expecting culture, history, and just the right amount of drama.
-Beyond that, I am looking forward to seeing a wide variety of songs, from exciting artists that I have never heard of before.
-It’s going to be a great experience, and I can’t wait to share all my thoughts with you right here on THAT Eurovision Site!
+Especially now that Luxembourg is competing again.
+It will also be fascinating to see how Sweden’s hosting of Eurovision changes compared to the last two times they hosted it.
+And, as always I am looking forward to seeing a wide variety of songs, from exciting artists that I have never heard of before.
+It’s going to be a great experience, and I can’t wait to share all my thoughts with you right here on That Eurovision Site!

 What do you think of Angus’ favorite songs?
 Want to learn more about our team?
 Let us know in the comments below or on social media.
-Don’t forget to follow ‘THAT Eurovision Site’ over at Facebook, Twitter, and Instagram.
+Also, be sure to follow “That Eurovision Site” on Facebook, Instagram, Twitter and TikTok for all things Denmark!